 Zora Neale Hurston

-Hurston in {{Circa|1935}}–43 Zora Neale Hurston (January 7, 1891 – January 28, 1960) was an American author, anthropologist, and documentary filmmaker.
-She portrayed racial struggles in the early-20th-century American South and published research on hoodoo and Caribbean Vodou.
+Hurston in {{Circa|1935}}–43 Zora Neale Hurston (January 7, 1891 – January 28, 1960) was an American writer, anthropologist, folklorist, and documentary filmmaker.
+She portrayed racial struggles in the early-20th-century American South and published research on Hoodoo and Caribbean Vodou.
 The most popular of her four novels is ''Their Eyes Were Watching God'', published in 1937.
-She also wrote over 50 short stories, plays, and essays.
+She also wrote more than 50 short stories, plays, an autobiography, ethnographies, and many essays.

 Hurston was born in Notasulga, Alabama, and moved with her family to Eatonville, Florida in 1894.
 She later used Eatonville as the setting for many of her stories.
 In her early career, Hurston conducted anthropological and ethnographic research as a scholar at Barnard College and Columbia University.
 She had an interest in African-American and Caribbean folklore, and how these contributed to the community's identity.